opalmedapps/opal-app/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Opal Patient Portal Application
+# Opal Web And Mobile App

 Opal is a patient portal application for mobile devices and the web which originated from the winning project of the 2014 MUHC Q+ initiative.
 The project proposal was submitted by the Health Informatics Group (HIG, now known as O-HIG) and was entitled